 You can create a “local destination” themed wedding and take advantage of the local attractions for your wedding weekend and provide an entertaining weekend for your guests.

 If you do have out-of-town guests, accommodations can be expensive during long weekends.
-Also, if your quests are driving, traffic can be heavy on long weekends.
+Also, if your guests are driving, traffic can be heavy on long weekends.
 Airports also tend to be busier on long weekends.

 You are monopolizing a day, usually smack middle of your guests’ long weekend plans.
 If guests usually go camping or another activity on a long weekend, having a wedding on a Saturday or Sunday puts a wrench into their plans.